San Francisco, CA

 Cold-Climate Autonomy: Winter Operations for Glydways × MIT SDM

-In the MIT System Design and Management Core, our team partnered with Glydways, a startup building autonomous personal rapid transit on dedicated tracks, to answer a question they hadn't yet addressed: could their system operate safely in winter?
+In the MIT System Design and Management Core, our team partnered with Glydways to answer a strategic systems question: could their autonomous personal rapid transit architecture operate safely in winter?

 Systems EngineeringMonte Carlo SimulationAutonomous VehiclesMIT SDM